Install Widget Pro

 The widget requires the following dependency packages:

-• @dynamic-labs: Provides wallet connection and authentication capabilities.
+@dynamic-labs: Provides wallet connection for Solana blockchain.

-• @cosmjs: Enables interaction with Cosmos-based blockchains
+@cosmjs: Enables interaction with Cosmos-based blockchains

 Installation Commands